IBM/protect-webapp-using-runtime-container-security/README.md

   <?php echo shell_exec("ls");?>
   ```

-  On the `DWVA` application Dashboard, click on `File Upload` on the menu bar.
+  To simulate this attack, on the `DWVA` application Dashboard, click on `File Upload` on the menu bar.
 Click on `Browse`.
 Select the `test.php` file created earlier and click `Upload`.

   On the NeuVector Dashboard, select `Notifications` and click on `Security Events`.
 The below violation can be seen:
    ![upload](images/upload.png)

   ***(iii) Reflected cross site scripting***

-  The vulnerable application exposes an API that enables an attackers script to run in an users browser:
+  The `DVWA` application exposes an API that enables an attackers script to run in an users browser:
     http://[public-ip-of-cluster]:32425/vulnerabilities/xss_r/?name=[user entered data]

+  Let us simulate some `XSS` attacks on the `DVWA` application.
   Go to the `DVWA` application dashboard.
 Click on the `XSS (Reflected)` on the menu.
 Enter the text with a script tag in the `What's your name?` field - `<script>alert(xss)</script>`.
 Click `Submit`.
   A Javascript alert message `xss` will be displayed.